djeada/Databases-Notes/notes/07_concurrency_control_and_locking/02_deadlocks.md

 - Deadlocks are a critical issue in database systems
 - Occur when two or more transactions are waiting for each other to release locks on resources

+## Deadlock Concepts
+- A situation where two or more transactions are waiting indefinitely for each other to release locks on resources
+- Circular waiting: each transaction is waiting for another transaction in a circular chain
+- No progress: none of the transactions in the deadlock can proceed or complete

 ```
   T1      T2
   |       |